HussamGoda/Final-Project/README.md

 files and folders for Deployment
 - folder "SS_runs": contains files saved (using pickle) from the cross-validation runs.
 - Folder “templates”: contains the file “index.html”
 - "Visa_xv_model.py": code for defining Python flask, performing calculations, and returning output to the front end.
+Please run this file if you require to access the web page.

 Final Presentation
 - "Final_Presentation_Group8_Machine_Learning.pptx": final presentation slides.